KittyGiraudel/site/_posts/2021-04-11-css-pie-timer-revisited.md

 }

 /**
- * 1. Split the animation into 2 steps instead of a smooth transition,
- *    so it jumps to the final step halfway through.
+ * 1. We want the animation to have a single step halfway through.
  */
 .pie::before {
   animation-name: mask;
-  animation-timing-function: steps(2, jump-none); /* 1 */
+  animation-timing-function: steps(1); /* 1 */
 }

 /**